 For example, if you borrow $200,000 at 3.00% APR, you will pay approximately $6,000 per year for the ability to have $200,000 to purchase a house to live in.
 This is why mortgage rates are so important, because the higher your mortgage rate, the more money you will pay in the long-run.

-Simply put, if you don’t think finalizing your mortgage loan now, you’ll likely miss out, because rates cant stay at 0% for ever.
+Simply put, at this point in time, because Federal interest rates are still low, if you don’t think about locking in your mortgage loan now, you’ll likely miss out, because it is unlikely for rates to stay near 0.25% forever.

 No!
 Checking your mortgage rates is totally free!
 We only feature companies on this page that are 100% free to check your rate with.